davedoesdev/bpmux/README.md

 **Throws:**

-- `{Error}` If there are no channel numbers left to allocate to the new stream or the maximum number of open multiplexed streams would be exceeded.
+- `{Error}` If there are no channel numbers left to allocate to the new stream, the maximum number of open multiplexed streams would be exceeded or the carrier has finished or ended.

 <sub>Go: [TOC](#tableofcontents) | [BPMux.prototype](#toc_bpmuxprototype)</sub>